Mazatlán News and Current Events

 (Technology Note: For those familiar with browser-based machine translation, just skip this and have fun reading El Debate, El Sol de Mazatlan and Noroeste!)

-Machine translation has improved greatly in just the past couple of years, but machine translation is also still capable of producing remarkably inaccurate -- and often quite incomprehensible -- translations.
+Machine translation has improved greatly in just the past couple of years, but machine translation is also still capable of producing remarkably inaccurate -- and often quite incomprehensible -- translations of news stories.

-But for purposes of reading an online newspaper or other news source, machine translation -- however imperfect -- opens up an entire new universe of information for non-Spanish speakers: news and information about Mexico from a Mexican perspective.
+But for purposes of reading an online newspaper or other news source, machine translation -- however imperfect -- opens up an entire new universe of information for non-Spanish speakers: news and information about Mexico written by Mexicans from a Mexican perspective.

 The simplest of news stories are prime examples, offering a look into Mexican life as it is lived today in a way that media filtered for English language readers very rarely can.

-Likewise, Mozilla's Firefox (mozilla.org) is renowned for its add-on's (extensions), and there are a very large number that provide translation, as well as other language-related functions.
+Mozilla Firefox is renowned for its add-on's (plugins and extensions), and there are a very large number that provide Spanish to English translation, as well as other language-related functions.

-English language news about Mexico, Sinaloa and Mazatlán
+The latest English language news about Mexico, Sinaloa and Mazatlán!

 The official site of the Mexican Presidency, this English online resource presents a fascinating view of the responsibilities, actions and thoughts of the Mexican President.